saralenehan/au-components/payment_method.md

 {{milestone payment}}

-### A Work Scope document deals with the payment method.
+### A Work Scope document describes the payment method.

 - {{party 2}} will pay {{party 1}} the fees on the dates described in the Work Scope.
 - {{party 2}} will pay {{party 1}} with {{payment mechanism}}